-The CPGA govern the rules of racing CPGA Racing Rules Generally a race is rowed anticlockwise around a kite shaped course (there are three buoys to turn around) - of approximately 3 km in length lasting 15 - 20 minutes.
+The CPGA govern the rules of racing Racing Rules of the CPGA 2016 Generally a race is rowed anticlockwise around a kite shaped course (there are three buoys to turn around) - of approximately 3 km in length lasting 15 - 20 minutes.
 A gig rowed 'flat out' by a good crew can average 7 knots; stroke rate will vary but is usually 28 - 32 stokes / minute.